 There may be no need for any additional security.

 Diversify into non-property assets.
 If the home is a person’s only major asset, then all their money is tied up in one asset class.
 Using their home equity to diversify into other asset classes is often a sound strategy.

 Potentially pay less tax.
 Interest and any other loan costs will generally be tax-deductible if the investment is in income producing assets.
 Additional tax benefits, such as franking credits, may be available if the investment is in Australian shares.

-There are no additional commitments or liabilities such as margin calls.
+There are no additional commitments or risks of a margin calls.

 While the risks are the same as those for all gearing, there is also the additional risk that the home may have to be sold if the investments do not perform well enough in order to service the loan.